Enrique San Pedro: Auxiliary Bishop of Galveston-Houston

 On April 1, 1986, San Pedro was appointed by Pope John Paul II as an auxiliary bishop of Galveston-Houston and titular bishop of Siccesi.
 He was consecrated at the Albert Thomas Convention Center in Houston, Texas, on June 29, 1986, by Bishop Joseph Fiorenza.
 His co-consecrators were Archbishop Edward McCarthy and Bishop Agustin Roman.
 San Pedro took his motto from II Corinthians, I2, 15: Libentissime impendam et super impendar (Most gladly I will spend myself and be spent for your sakes).

 Coadjutor Bishop and Bishop of Brownsville

 San Pedro was appointed on August 13, 1991, by John Paul II as coadjutor bishop of the Diocese of Brownsville.
 He was installed as bishop on September 26, 1991.
 On November 30, 1991, San Pedro succeeded as the fourth bishop of Brownsville.

 Death and legacy

-Enrique San Pedro died in Miami on July 17, 1994, at age 68.He is buried at Our Lady of Mercy Cemetery in Miami.
+Enrique San Pedro died in Miami on July 17, 1994, at age 68.
+He is buried at Our Lady of Mercy Cemetery in Miami.

-In Brownsville, Texas, the diocese named its homeless shelter after him, the Bishop Enrique San Pedro Ozanam Center.
-The Bishop San Pedro Spanish Club, a service club in Belen Jesuit Preparatory School in Miami is named after him.
+The Diocese of Brownsville named a homeless shelter after him, the Bishop Enrique San Pedro Ozanam Center.
+Additionally, a Spanish service club in Belen Jesuit Preparatory School in Miami is named after him.